Skip to main content

 Tony Sheldon

-Tony Sheldon is the Executive Director, Program on Social Enterprise, Innovation, and Impact and a Senior Lecturer in the Practice of Management at the Yale School of Management.
-He teaches practicum courses on social entrepreneurship, in which student teams work with organizations in India, Brazil, and Kenya, as well as a course on social “intra-preneuship” in the Executive MBA program.
+Tony Sheldon is a Senior Lecturer in the Practice of Management and Senior Advisor to the Program on Social Enterprise, Innovation, and Impact (PSEII).
+He served as PSEII’s Executive Director from 2008 – 2025.
+He teaches practicum courses on social entrepreneurship, in which student teams work with organizations in Brazil, Kenya, the U.S, and other countries.
 Tony’s professional background is in international development.
 He has worked with microfinance institutions in Africa, Asia, Latin America, and Eastern Europe, primarily in the areas of business planning, financial modeling, and social performance management.
 Tony has also been a consultant to several development finance networks and funders, including the Ford Foundation, the World Bank, the Consultative Group to Assist the Poor (CGAP), ShoreBank International, and Women's World Banking.

 Education